Jeff Ho Surfboards and Zephyr Productions

 Jeff Ho Surfboards and Zephyr Productions was a surfboard manufacturing facility and surf shop located in Santa Monica, California, that opened in 1971 and closed in 1976.
-The building was designated as a City Landmark in 2007.
+The building was designated as a city landmark in 2007.

 History

-In 1971, Jeff Ho, Skip Engblom and Craig Stecyk opened Jeff Ho Surfboards and Zephyr Productions, a surf shop in Santa Monica, California and also used the south wing of the facility for manufacturing their surfboards.
-The building is located at 2001–2011 Main Street.
+In 1971, Jeff Ho, Skip Engblom and Craig Stecyk opened Jeff Ho Surfboards and Zephyr Productions, a surfboard company in Santa Monica, California and also used the south wing of the facility for manufacturing their surfboards.
+The building is located at 2003–2011 Main Street.

-The surf shop closed in 1979, and was reopened in 1981 by Nathan Pratt as Horizons West Surf Shop.
-That shop closed in August 2010.
+The Jeff Ho/Zephyr shop closed in December 1976, and was reopened in May 1977 by original Jeff Ho/Zephyr employee Nathan Pratt as Horizons West Surfboards by Nathan Pratt.
+Horizons West closed in August 2010.
 The space reopened as a coffee shop called Dogtown Coffee in August 2012.

 Significance

-Jeff Ho and Skip Engblom formed the Zephyr Surf Team, made up of local surfers who frequented Pacific Ocean Park in the run-down area of Dogtown.
-Ho and Engblom later formed the Zephyr Skate Team, which became widely known as Z-Boys and popularized the sport.
+Jeff Ho and Skip Engblom formed the Zephyr Surf Team, made up of local surfers who frequented Pacific Ocean Park in the run-down area of South Santa Monica/Venice known as Dogtown.
+Ho and Engblom later formed the Zephyr Skate Team, which became widely known as the Z-Boys and popularized the sport.

 The Z-boys were based at the Jeff Ho / Zephyr shop, and it was a regular hang-out for the members.
 Ronnie Jay was head salesman and Nathan Pratt apprenticed under Jeff Ho, Skip Engblom and Craig Stecyk in surfboard building.